rubenrabb01/Modeling-MacFish-database/Depth use.md

 P value adjustment: tukey method for comparing a family of 3 estimates
 ```
 - In contrast to the previous results (Approach 1) differences between _pike_ and _pikeperch_ are now significant
-- This result suggests that the inclusion of _body_size_ with respect to the former best-fit model contributes to explain marginal mean depth differencesand shouldnt be dropped form the model
+- This result suggests that the inclusion of _body_size_ (along with _res_part_) with respect to the former best-fit model contributes to explain marginal mean depth differences and shouldnt be dropped form the model
-- Next, we will analyse those differences accounting for _body_size_ and _res_part_
+- Next, we will analyse those differences accounting for both variables, _body_size_ and _res_part_

 ### 3.4.
 Plot main-effects